tdg5/stats-learning-notes/glossary.md

 intervals will always be wider than [confidence intervals][#confidence-interval] because they take into account the uncertainty associated with $$ \epsilon $$, the irreducible error.

+<a id="principal-component-analysis"></a>
+**[Principal Component Analysis][#principal-component-analysis]**: A technique for reducing the dimension of an $$ n \times p $$ data matrix $$ X $$ to derive a low-dimensional set of features from a large set of variables.

+The first principal component direction of the data is the line along which the observations vary the most.

+Put another way, the first principal component direction is the line such that if the observations were projected onto the line then the projected observations would have the largest possible variance and projecting observations onto any other line would yield projected observations with lower variance.

+Another interpretation of principal component analysis describes the first principal component vector as the line that is as close as possible to the data.
+In other words, the first principal component line minimizes the sum of the squared perpendicular distances between each point and the line.
+This means that the first principal component is chosen such that the projected observations are as close as possible to the original observations.

+Projecting a point onto a line simply involves finding the location on the line which is closest to the point.

+<a id="principal-component-regression"></a>
+**[Principal Component Regression][#principal-component-regression]**: A regression method that first constructs the first $$ M $$ [principal components][#principal-component-analysis], $$ Z_{1}, Z_{2}, ..., Z_{M} , $$ and
+then uses the components as the predictors in a linear regression model that is fit with least squares.

+The premise behind this approach is that a small number of principal components can often suffice to explain most of the variability in the data as well as the relationship between the predictors and the response.
+This relies on the assumption that the directions in which $$ X_{1}, ..., X_{p} $$ show the most variation are the directions that are associated with the predictor $$ Y . $$ Though not always true, it is true often enough to approximate good results.

 <a id="prior-probability"></a>
 **[Prior Probability][#prior-probability]**: The probability that a given